nebrius/nodesummit2016/README.md

 For this build, we will be creating a visual scoreboard.
 The scoreboard will keep track of points in two player games in the form of a bar graph.

-To start, load your photon with the [scoreboard firmware](firmware/scoreboard.c) by coping the code into your Particle Build window (overwriting the Hello World sample), and flashing it to your photon.
+To start, load your photon with the [scoreboard firmware](firmware/scoreboard.c) by copying the code into your Particle Build window (overwriting the Hello World sample), and flashing it to your Photon.

 Each player will be represented by a different color and assigned to one side of the DotStar Strip.
 As players gain points, another dot will light up, starting from their side of the strip and moving toward the center.
 The first player to get to the center wins!